Churchill and the Baltic

-Walter Russell Mead in The American Interest Online finely describes the Museum of the KGB, established in the Lithuanian capital of Vilnius to document the victims of Soviet occupation of the Baltic States from 1940 through 1991:
+Walter Russell Mead in The American Interest finely described the Museum of the KGB.
+In the Lithuanian capital of Vilnius, it documents victims of the Soviet occupation, 1940-91:

 I have no doubt that Roosevelt and Truman were right to avoid war with the Soviet Union after World War Two…But war over eastern Europe in 1945 was unthinkable; containment was the best we could do.